Listen to Skip's "PolkA to Z" on KSPC Saturday @ 8 AM, again Sun @ 6 AM

 On a sad note, last June I lost both of my parents

 but I am happy for them because they are together in a better place.
 They had

 been married for 67 years.
 When Mom had to be placed in a nursing facility and

-into a hospice situation, Dad went home and passed on June 3rd.
+into a hospice situation, Dad visited her daily and passed at home on June 3rd, 2001.
 Twenty days later

 of September 11.